-Being assessed as a foster carer can appear a daunting process, so we’ve broken it down into six simple steps to make it easier to understand.
+We understand that being assessed as a foster carer can feel like a daunting process, so we’ve broken it down into six simple steps.

 Let’s start off with a chat about how we can help you start your fostering journey.
 We will answer any questions you have and outline the fostering process.
 To help you get started we will send you our information pack which is a really useful resource for anyone thinking of fostering.